tinmarr/dotfiles/README.md

 * *Themes*: Catppuccin

 ### Past stacks:
-*Note that I do not maintain these since I do not use the*
+*Note that I do not maintain these since I do not use them.*

+You can see the configuration for these in [this repo](https://github.com/tinmarr/dotfiles-archive)

 * *WMs*: QTile, AwesomeWM
 * *Text editor/IDE*: GNU Emacs